Parker Novey - Current Student

 Katherine Lawhon discovered the Classical Education program while searching for a

-after some encouragement from friends and due to her desire for a good homeschooling
+encouragement from friends and due to her desire for a good homeschooling community.

-community.
-Katherine had also planned on furthering her education with a Master's
+Katherine had also planned on furthering her education with a Master's program in

-program in Education; however, until she attended a CiRCE Institute conference, she
+Education; however, until she attended a CiRCE Institute conference, she was unaware

-was unaware that there was another option than secular education.
-When she heard about
+that there was another option than secular education.
+When she heard about UD’s Classical

-UD’s Classical Education program, she went to sign up for the following spring semester
+Education program, she went to sign up for the following spring semester as soon as

 at Aquinas Vancouver.
 When asked what made her choose UD’s program over others, she